appleboy/gulp-compass/README.md

 Type: `String`
 Default: `css`

 The target directory where you keep your css stylesheets.
-It is relative to the ``project`` option.
+It is relative to the ``project_path`` option.

 #### sass_dir

 Type: `String`
 Default: `sass`

 The source directory where you keep your sass stylesheets.
-It is relative to the ``project`` option.
+It is relative to the ``project_path`` option.

 #### javascripts_dir

 Type: `String`
 Default: `javascripts`

 The directory where you keep your javascripts.
-It is relative to the ``project`` option.
+It is relative to the ``project_path`` option.

 #### fonts_dir

 Type: `String`
 Default: `fonts`

 The directory where you keep your fonts.
-It is relative to the ``project`` option.
+It is relative to the ``project_path`` option.

 #### generated_images_dir

 Type: `String`
 Default: `images`

 The directory where generated images are kept.
-It is relative to the ``project`` option.
+It is relative to the ``project_path`` option.

-#### project
+#### project_path

 Type: `String`
-Default: Your project base
+Default: Your project path

 Sets the path to the root of the project.